6 Tips to develop a microlearning strategy for corporate training

 Data can be collected in the form of surveys or interviews with employees to understand their expectations from a course.
 What will motivate them to learn and what are the key takeaways that will encourage them to attend the course.

 Another excellent idea is peering into employee performance in past tests or quizzes relevant to the topic of the microlearning course.
 Employees might not be very co-operative during one-to-one chat.
 Getting all the details can be tough.
+Additionally, a quiz creator can be used to create a quiz that effectively gathers employees responses.

 But, this is gold.
 There is no chance of tampering with the data.
 You get real information of how the employees fared.
 What made them stuck, which chapter was the easiest, and what was their feedback.